cielgoldenflame/Routing-Lab/README.md

 - Please check your spelling; failure to do so can effect the deployment of some resources.
 - I did not put any error checking in because I am a novice.
 Use at your own risk.
 - Will work better if you use the "Microsoft Azure Sponsorship 2" subscription.
+- Its not beautified yet, so expect it to look about as good as anyone at waking up 4 AM without energy supplicants.

 ### Hope this helps y'all save some time!